 His diplomatic immunity was no longer valid, Sergei Prokofiev reminded himself.
-The British government had declared a large number of Soviet diplomats in the United Kingdom persona non grata.
-In effect, they were no longer welcomed here and the Brits officially kicked them out of the country.
+The British government had already declared most Soviet diplomats in the United Kingdom persona non grata.
+In effect, they were no longer welcomed here and the Brits were officially kicking them out of the country.
 The move had been announced three days ago and a list of the affected personnel was given to the Soviet ambassador in London.
 They would leave the country in twenty four hours.
-Most of the names on the list were possible, or known KGB officers suspected to be working undercover in the UK.
-They operated under the guises of midlevel diplomats at the Soviet embassy or consulates around the country.
-Prokofiev had been one of the names on the list, though he was confident the Brits were not entirely sure that he was KGB.
+Most of the names on the list were known or probable KGB officers suspected of working undercover in the UK.
+They operated under the guise of mid-level diplomats at the Soviet embassy in London, or consulates around the country.
+Prokofiev’s name had been on the list, though he was confident the Brits were not entirely sure that he was KGB.

 Officially, the thirty-two year old was a cultural attache.
 He had the proper papers and diplomatic background for the role.
 In reality, Prokofiev was a KGB captain who ran a handful of operatives in the UK.
 All were relatively low level civilian employees in the MoD, as well as one RAF non-commissioned officer.
 Moscow Center had ordered him to remain behind.
 So, two hours after receiving the news about his being PNGed, Prokofiev slipped past the British surveillance teams monitoring the embassy and immediately went to ground.
-Following the departure of his comrades, where his absence was immediately noticed, he had played a cat and mouse game with MI-5 and -6 officers.
+Following the departure of his comrades, where his absence had been immediately noticed, he began playing a cat and mouse game with MI-5 and -6 officers.
 Prokofiev was successful in evading them so far, thanks to preparations he made long beforehand.
-He had a British ID, spoke the language fluently with a slight cockney accent, could call upon any of three safehouses, and had one hundred thousand pounds at his disposal.
+He had British ID, spoke the language fluently with a slight cockney accent, could call upon any of three safe houses, and had one hundred thousand pounds at his disposal.

-The rising tensions made his job almost impossible.
+The international crisis had made his job almost impossible.
 Contact with his operatives was limited, and in some cases entirely cut off.
 Dead drop boxes remained empty and untouched.
 Prokofiev had depressingly little information to pass along to his superiors.
 To his surprise, he’d found them to be sympathetic to his plight.
-He was ordered to make contact with his RAF man gain information concerning the arrival of warplanes from the US at RAF Alconbury.
+He was ordered to make contact with his RAF man and gain information concerning the arrival of US warplanes at RAF Alconbury.
 Specifically, Moscow wanted information on a new type of aircraft that might already be in the UK.
 Prokofiev had gotten in touch with his operative and relayed the instructions.

 Now, he was awaiting the man’s arrival at a pub in Huntingdon, a stone’s throw away from the US airbase at Alconbury.
 Following this meeting, Prokofiev was to make his way west across Britain to Wales where he would be met and escorted to Ireland.
-Looking around from the booth he sat in, the Russian was surprised to see the pub so crowded.
+Looking around from the booth he sat in, the Russian found that the pub was becoming quite crowded.
 A wide variety of young, middle-aged, and older patrons sat and drank.
 Conversations were low, there was no music playing, and the atmosphere was less than lively to say the least.
 Prokofiev was not surprised by the number of people here.
-In times of crisis people went where they were comfortable to escape.
+In times of crisis people went where they felt comfortable in order to escape.
 Brits and their pubs shared a storied history.
-Even at the height of the Nazi blitz, many pubs around England still did a smash up business.
-The Russian quietly hoped it would be the same in this conflict.
+Even at the height of the Nazi blitz, many pubs around England had still done a smash up business.
+The Russian quietly hoped the same would in the coming conflict.

-The man Prokofiev was here to meet was a thirty-three year old RAF NCO who conveniently was stationed at Alconbury.
+The man Prokofiev was here to meet was a thirty-three year old RAF NCO who was stationed at Alconbury.
 His name was Richard Lawson and he had been co-opted two years ago.
 Lawson’s motivation for selling information to the Soviets was purely financial.
-He was divorced and had two children to support.
+He was divorced, and had two children to support.
 Ideologically, he was neither pro-Communism, or anti-liberal democracy.
-Lawson had been reliable and some of his information proved to be quite good according to Moscow, so Prokofiev thought it would be useful to have one final meeting and see if the Brit could answer some of Center’s questions.
+Lawson had been a reliable source and some of his information proved to be quite good according to Moscow, so Prokofiev was not surprised his superiors thought it useful to have one final meeting and see if the Brit could answer some of Center’s questions.

 Meeting at this pub in the late afternoon was not as chancy as it might seem.
-It was known to some of the locals as place frequented by homosexuals from time to time.
-Two men sitting near each other in a cramped booth would not seem out of the ordinary.
-Had that not been the case, Prokofiev would still have pushed for the meeting here.
-Lawson had few opportunities to get off base and the Russian was growing eager to leave this country once and for all.
+It was known to some of the locals as place frequented by homosexuals in the daylight hours.
+Two men sitting near each other in a cramped booth would not seem out of the ordinary or stir up attention.
+Even if that had that not been the case, Prokofiev would still have pushed for the meeting here this afternoon.
+He was growing eager to leave this country once and for all.

 If that aircraft was here, Prokofiev hoped Lawson could confirm it so the KGB officer could get on with leaving the UK before the fighting began.
-He had no inside information about when the war would start, however, Prokofiev did not think it would be much longer.
+He had no inside information about when the war would start, however, Prokofiev did not think it was going to be much longer.